jacksonlgamedev/jacksonlgamedev/README.md

-Hi, I’m @jacksonlgamedev.
+Hi, I’m Jackson!
-I'm interested in game development and have been working on a unreal engine survival gaame for sometime now.
+I'm interested in hardware programming and am working on projects involving BIOS and fan curve mods.
 Feel free to check it out!